CivE 697

 Description

-Elements of structural geology, analysis of the geometry of rock defects, properties of intact rocks.
-Properties of rock masses and stresses in rock masses, stability of rock slopes.
-Rock foundations and underground excavations in rock.
-Case studies.Learning Outcomes
+This course provides students with principles in rock engineering, including elements of structural geology, analysis of the geometry of rock defects, properties of intact rocks, properties of rock masses and stresses in rock masses, stability of rock slopes, and rock foundations and underground excavations in rock.
+Case studies are used to help students develop practical problem-solving skills and apply theoretical concepts to real-world rock engineering scenarios.

 None defined